 Please note that results are released by the Registrar.
-The Department does not and will not tell students their marks.
+The Department of Statistics does not, and will not, tell students their marks.
+See the paragraph above with regards supplementary results.

-1.6.7 Academic Development Programmes (ADP)
+1.6.10 Academic Development Programmes (ADP)

 In addition to the weekly tutorials, academic development programmes (ADP) are organised for the Statistics for Science, Pharmacy and Commerce courses (STA 1S1, 1P1, 1C2).
 Senior postgraduate students are appointed to these positions.
-Formal programmes are not organised for the Mathematical Statistics courses; there is ample time for these smaller groups to interact with the tutors and or lecturers.
+Formal programmes are not organised for the Mathematical Statistics courses; there is ample time for these smaller groups to interact with the tutors and/or lecturers.